aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/protection-and-unprotection/worksheet-protection/_index.md

 1. Click **Review > Protect Worksheet**.
 1. Enter a password in **the Password box**.
-1. Select **allow** options.
+1. Select **the Allow** options.
 1. Select **OK**, re-enter the password to confirm it, and then select **OK** again.

 ## **Protect Worksheet Using Aspose.Cells for JavaScript via C++**
-Only need the following simple lines of code to implement protecting workbook structure of Excel files.
+You only need the following simple lines of code to protect the workbook structure of Excel files.

 ```html
 <!DOCTYPE html>